2moe/sinlog-gem/docs/Readme.md

 #### LogLambdaExt

 There is a module very similar to LambdaExt called LogLambdaExt.
-The main difference between them is the naming of the lambda functions.
+The main difference between them is the naming of the methods.

 - LogLambdaExt has a `log_` prefix
 - LambdaExt does not